Past Updates 2012

 I have included several visitor findings in the Investigations section, such as the discovery that the original Romulan BoP was purposefully designed to look like a Federation ship (which will remain just a side note in the article though).

-Now that the TNG Remastered sampler Blu-ray is out, there are new things to be discovered in the episodes.
-See Jörg's Observations in TNG: "Encounter at Farpoint" with HD screen caps by TrekCore.
+Observations in TNG: "Encounter at Farpoint" with HD screen caps by TrekCore.
 We are planning articles along the same lines for future TNG-R releases.
 Go to our partners at TrekCore to see the full gallery with over 900 HD screen caps!

 Two more TNG season 2 reviews.
 Here are "Time Squared" and "The Icarus Factor".